janak0ff/devops-blog/src/data/blog/linux/MBR vs. GPT: Don't Just Pick One—Understand the Difference.md

 Knowing the difference between MBR and GPT is no longer just for system administrators—it's essential knowledge for anyone setting up a modern machine!
 Choose GPT and UEFI for the best performance, security, and disk utilization.

 ***

-**Do you prefer the simplicity of MBR or the advanced features of GPT?
-Let us know in the comments!**